voxgibson/webmgeneral/README.md

 If you want to run the program from source in Windows it requires Python 3, ffmpeg.exe and ffprobe.exe

-The ffmpeg and ffprobe exe's need to be in the same folder as webmgeneral.py
+ffmpeg.exe and ffprobe.exe need to be in the same folder as webmgeneral.py

 Link to Python 3 download: https://www.python.org/downloads

-Link to ffmpeg and ffprobe for Windows.
+Link to ffmpeg.exe and ffprobe.exe for Windows.
 (They are in the bin folder): https://ffmpeg.zeranoe.com/builds/

 Example command to run the program in Windows: